Some common questions are answered below. For more detailed explanations, or to discuss other concerns you may have, please call us at 877-474-8558.

 After surgery, medications and various techniques can minimize bleeding and improve the amount of oxygen present in the blood.
 Micro-sampling allows blood testing to be performed on much smaller quantities of blood than are typically drawn, further conserving blood.
 Many blood tests can be performed with only one-tenth the amount of blood that is traditionally drawn.

-The Bloodless Medicine and Surgery Program at Johns Hopkins gives patients access to world-renowned healthcare at a premier hospital.
+The Center for Bloodless Medicine and Surgery at Johns Hopkins gives patients access to world-renowned healthcare at a premier hospital.
 The bloodless program blends seamlessly with the comprehensive specialties the hospital offers, so that patients who wish to avoid blood transfusions no longer need to compromise their medical and surgical care.
 Our specialists on the bloodless team are highly experienced doctors and researchers who understand and respect the decision to avoid blood products.